Is “Normal” Different for Those Who Are Neruodiverse?

 Behaviors or habits that divert from the social norm in even the smallest way are now labeled “not normal” and a disorder.
 The freedom to be unique, eccentric, or just different is almost gone.
 All the new diagnoses leave little room for you to be you and me to be me.

 These days, if you’re different, you have a disorder, and there is a label for you.
 You get put in a box, and that is now who you are, what you can do, and how you can be expected to behave.
-My labels are “recovering alcoholic” and “autistic”, not to mention “depressed”, “anxious” and “bi-polar”.
-For the purposes of this article, I’ll stick with “autistic”.
-Of all my labels, “autistic” is most truly outside the code of normal.
+My labels are “recovering alcoholic” and “neurodiverse”, not to mention “depressed”, “anxious” and “bi-polar”.
+For the purposes of this article, I’ll stick with “neurodiverse”.
+Of all my labels, “ASD” is most truly outside the code of normal.

 I looked up the definition of “normal” at http://www.freedictionarydefinitions.com: “conforming to a standard; usual, typical, or expected (of a person) free from physical or mental disorders.”